robincornett/display-featured-image-genesis/readme.txt

 3. Quickly see the featured image assigned to each post or term.

 == Upgrade Notice ==
-= 2.2.2 =
+= 2.3.0 =
-Bugfix: default image ID function
+featured images for authors, yay!

 == Changelog ==

+= 2.3.0 =
+* new: set a featured image for each author!
+* added settings page link to plugin table
+* refactored settings page

 = 2.2.2 =
 * fixed default image id function error